-We put together this short bike tour- 3 full days of cycling and 2 half days – for those who do not feel like taking a vacation entirely on a saddle, besides each day there will be a choice for easier and short bike rides and more challenging ones.
+We put together this short bike tour- 3 full days of cycling and one half day – for those who do not feel like taking a vacation entirely on a saddle, besides each day there will be a choice for easier and short bike rides and more challenging ones.

 Whether crowned by timeless villages, covered by vineyards and olive groves or strewn with wildflowers, the hills of Tuscany have one thing in common: they’re perfect for exploring on two wheels.
 Pedal to lofty hill towns, spin through broad valleys and follow sinuous country roads past cypress-lined lanes and quiet woodland.
 Off your bike, discover unforgettable Renaissance art and architecture, visit winery and cellars: you will be in the heart of Brunello wine land, savour meals created from the finest local ingredients and relax in charming Tuscan retreats.

 You can choose between Carbon frame race bike, hybrid and high-end E-bike and Gravel… to enjoy at the best pace!

 - Scenic cycling through the stunning landscape of the Val d’Orcia

 - Taste the splendid wines Brunello of Montalcino, Vino Nobile di Montepulciano

 - Delight in hearty Ribollita soupe, Panzanella tuscan Salad, fresh pastasas pici and delicious pastries of Siena

 Enjoy gracious hotels with distinct regional and charming style.

 Same place to stay but 7 nights with more loop: have a look at southern Tuscany bike tour

 Meet and Greet, we'll fit your bikes and introduce you to each day ride.
 First loop to San Quirico to test the bicycle and the equipment!
 Stop in the village at Horti Leonini Garden, the top attraction of town.
 Total Distance 22 km.